 Think about ways you can avoid these potential triggers and experiment to see if avoiding them reduces your older adult’s need to cry or yell.

-4. Evaluate for depression
+4. Evaluate for Depression

 Many seniors with Alzheimer’s or dementia are also dealing with depression.
 Frequent crying or calling out could be a sign of depression, along with additional symptoms.

-5. Establish a regular daily routine
+5. Establish a Regular Daily Routine

 Following a daily routine gives your older adult’s day structure and predictability.
 This helps reduce stress and anxiety, which can contribute to crying or screaming episodes.

-6. Create a calm environment
+6. Create a Calm Environment

-7. Reduce daily frustrations
+7. Reduce Daily Frustrations

-When someone has dementia, their ability to complete everyday tasks declines.
-Things that we do without thinking, like putting on a sweater when we’re cold or getting a glass of water when we’re thirsty actually involve many steps.
+Things that we do without thinking, like putting on a sweater when we’re cold or getting a glass of water when we’re thirsty, actually involve many steps.

-To someone with dementia, it can be difficult to remember all those steps and sequence them properly.
+To someone with dementia, it can be challenging to remember all those steps and sequence them properly.
 And getting frustrated over and over again during the day could provoke an outburst of crying or yelling.

 Making everyday life easier helps reduce stress, frustrations, and feelings of failure – factors that can make someone very upset.

-8. Speak to the doctor about medication
+8. Speak to the Doctor About New Behavioral Medications

 Recommended for you: